 Central Park Media released Grave of the Fireflies as a two-disc DVD set.
 The only bonus features included on this disc are a storyboard version of the film and trailers for the properties that Central Park Media was promoting at the time this film was released.
 I know I’ve said it before, but I’ll say it again: I don’t understand the appeal of watching a storyboard version of a film.

-The second disc has an interview with film critic Roger Ebert, which runs for 12 minutes; he shares his thoughts about the film.
-There is also an interview with director Isao Takahata; he speaks in Japanese, and subtitles are used to translate what he says (however, the film footage used in the interview comes from the English dub).
-There are text-only biographies for Akiyuki Nosaka and Isao Takahata; however, these run for several screens, and you can’t control when the pages change.
+The second disc has an interview with film critic Roger Ebert, which runs for 12 minutes, where he shares his thoughts about the film.
+There is also an interview with director Isao Takahata.
+He speaks in Japanese, and subtitles are used to translate what he says (however, the film footage used in the interview comes from the English dub).
+There are text-only biographies for Akiyuki Nosaka and Isao Takahata.
+However, these run for several screens, and you can’t control when the pages change.
 You can also see a “Japanese Release Promo” that runs for almost seven minutes, and includes interview footage with Akiyuki Nosaka, Isao Takahata, and art director Niza Yamamoto.
 The interviews are done in Japanese, but presented with English subtitles.

 The “DVNR Featurette” is a documentary that shows the efforts Central Park Media went to in order to restore the film.
 The art gallery is a slideshow that includes stills from the film, model sheets, and storyboards.
 “Locations, Then and Now” shows images and has explanatory text for various locations featured in the film.
 “Bonus Storyboards” are storyboards for nine scenes that were cut from the film, as well as “single shots” (storyboards for various stand-alone shots put together into one piece).